Printed circuit board: Electrical properties

 Each trace consists of a flat, narrow part of the copper foil that remains after etching.
 Its resistance, determined by its width, thickness, and length, must be sufficiently low for the current the conductor will carry.
 Power and ground traces may need to be wider than signal traces.
 In a multi-layer board one entire layer may be mostly solid copper to act as a ground plane for shielding and power return.
-For microwave circuits, transmission lines can be laid out in a planar form such as stripline or microstrip with carefully controlled dimensions to assure a consistent impedance.
+For microwave circuits and high-speed digital signals (which use similar frequencies), transmission lines can be laid out in a planar form such as stripline or microstrip with carefully controlled dimensions to assure a consistent impedance.
 In radio-frequency and fast switching circuits the inductance and capacitance of the printed circuit board conductors become significant circuit elements, usually undesired; conversely, they can be used as a deliberate part of the circuit design, as in distributed-element filters, antennae, and fuses, obviating the need for additional discrete components.
 High density interconnects (HDI) PCBs have tracks or vias with a width or diameter of under 152 micrometers.